microsoftgraph/microsoft-graph-docs/api-reference/beta/api/application-post-calls.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Create [call](../resources/call.md) enables your bot to create a new outgoing call or join an existing meeting.
-You will need to [register the calling bot](../../../concepts/register-calling-bot.md) and go through the list of permissions needed as mentioned below.
+Enable your bot to create a new outgoing [call](../resources/call.md) or join an existing meeting.
+You will need to [register the calling bot](../../../concepts/register-calling-bot.md) and go through the list of permissions needed.

 ## Permissions